-From Pati Jinch, we present to you a Thanksgiving turkey recipe like none other!
+From Pati Jinch, we present to you a Thanksgiving turkey recipe like no other!

-With amazing Mexican flavors and a not too complicated process, this is a recipe you will absolutely want to try this year!
+With amazing Mexican flavors and a not-too-complicated process, this is a recipe you will want to try this year!

 By roasting the bird on top of a layer of onions and tomatoes, the meat takes on a ton of flavor, and what remains transforms into a rich, Mexican-influenced gravy.

-- 6 cups bitter orange juice or its substitute
+- 6 cups Pati's bitter orange juice or its substitute

 - 6 cups homemade chicken broth, or store bought

 - 12 cloves garlic charred, broiled, or toasted, with the skin on, and then peeled

 - 1 tbsp. dried oregano

 - 1 tsp. ground cumin

 - 2 tsp. kosher or coarse sea salt, or to taste